 Whenever the stock market loses at least 10% of its value, as it does most years, those of us with taxable brokerage accounts have an opportunity to lower our tax bills.

 Tax loss harvesting is a simple maneuver.
 You’re selling one asset and buying another.
 However, it’s often misunderstood and not done in an ideal manner.
 The tax loss harvesting tips that follow should answer some of your questions and help you make these transactions confidently.

 I’ve harvested something close to $300,000 in losses over the past six or seven years.
 February and March of 2020 were particularly fruitful At this point, If I realized no capital gains, I could use my accumulated paper losses to offset $3,000 of earned, ordinary income for the rest of my life and then some.

 However, sometimes I realize capital gains, like when I sold some lakefront property in 2020, taking a high five-figure gain that will take away a chunk of my carried-over losses.

 I also had a microbrewery investment go full-circle in 2020, and I realized more capital gains there.
-We’ll also be selling our $90,000 house for a significant gain in 2021.
+We also sold our $90,000 house for a significant gain of over $50,000 in 2021.
 In all of these cases where capital gains are realized, my prior losses from TLH efforts will ensure that I don’t owe any taxes on the newly realized gains.

 You never know when it might be helpful to have some pocketed losses, so I’m always on the lookout for another TLH opportunity.